 Note, the impact of a clear focus relies on you adjusting your teaching and learning activities in line with that focus.
 It doesn’t come from fancy names such as learning intentions or learning targets.
 You can call them goals, intentions, objectives or anything else – it doesn’t matter.

 I call the second evidence-based teaching strategy show and tell, although the research refers to be various other names.
-It is grounded in the idea that novice learners learn best with explicit instruction2 and that instruction should make use of:
+It is grounded in the idea that novice learners learn best with explicit instruction2 and represents the I Do phase of the I Do – We Do – You Do model. instruction should make use of:

 Meaningful and carefully crafted visuals3

-The nature of show and tell varies with the nature of learning.
+The nature of show and tell varies slightly between procedural and conceptual knowledge.

 Procedural Show & Tell